-The WMO aircraft meteorological data relay (AMDAR) observing system is an aircraft-based observing system that is described in WMO (2017) so as to meet meteorological requirements for reporting meteorological data from an aircraft platform.
-The AMDAR system is operated by WMO Members in collaborative agreement with their partner airlines, and the resulting data are transmitted on the WMO Information System (WIS).
-Additional information is available in WMO (2017).
+The WMO aircraft meteorological data relay (AMDAR) observing system is an aircraft-based observing system that is $\frac{\text{specified}}{\text{described}}$ in WMO ( $\frac{20132017}{\text{2017}}$ ) so as to meet meteorological requirements for reporting meteorological data from an aircraft platform.
+The AMDAR system is operated by WMO Members in collaborative agreement with their partner airlines, and the resulting data are transmitted on the WMO $\frac{\text{Global Telecommunication}}{\text{Information}}$ System- (WIS).
+Additional information is available in WMO ( $\frac{20032017}{\text{2003}}$ ).

 AMDAR and other aircraft-based observing systems are generally implemented on aircraft that are equipped with sophisticated navigation and other sensing systems.
 There are sensors for measuring airspeed, air temperature and air pressure.
 Other data relating to aircraft position, time of observation, acceleration and orientation are available from the aircraft navigation system.
-The aircraft also carry airborne computers for the flight management and navigation systems, by which navigation and meteorological data are computed continuously and are made available to the aircrew on the flight deck.
-In aircraft-based observing systems, these data are further processed and fed automatically to the aircraft communication system for transmission to the ground, or, alternatively, a dedicated processing package can be used on the aircraft to access raw data from the aircraft systems and derive the meteorological variables independently.
+The aircraft also carry airborne computers for the flight management and navigation systems, by which navigation and meteorological data are computed continuously and are made available to the aircraft that are equipped with sophisticated navigation, the flight deck.
+In aircraft-based observing systems, they these data are further processed and fed automatically to the aircraft communication system for transmission to the ground, or, alternatively, a dedicated processing package can be used on the aircraft to access raw data from the aircraft systems and derive the meteorological variables independently.